 This ignorance also extends to other people.
-A person who is ignorant of their own shortcomings may simultaneously believe their ability is superior to others.
+A person who is ignorant of their shortcomings may simultaneously believe their ability is superior to others.
 This is in direct contrast to a person with true ability in their chosen field.
 With increased knowledge, they are humbled by how much they are yet to learn.
 Indeed, the only way that an ignorant person will acknowledge their lack of ability is when they are alerted to the fact through education.

 The Dunning-Kruger effect can also affect businesses, particularly when new products or concepts are introduced into the market.
 For example, the introduction of digital currency and blockchain technology resulted in the rapid formation of many new entrepreneurial companies.
-Unfortunately, many lacked the required knowledge and awareness to understand their mistakes before it impacted on their viability.
+Unfortunately, many lacked the required knowledge and awareness to understand their mistakes before they impacted their viability.

 This initial overconfidence can also affect businesses that are unwilling to take the educated advice of other professionals.
-Legal representation, accounting, and financial planning are tasks that some businesses attempt to save money or because they genuinely believe they have the required skills.
+Legal representation, accounting, and financial planning are tasks that some businesses attempt to save money on because they genuinely believe they have the required skills.
 Of course, the consequences of doing so are often financially disastrous.